The United States has experienced 40 year growing epidemic of anxiety and depression.

 We have seen an epidemic of Autistic Spectrum Disorders that has gone on for at least 20 years.
 Those people are now young adults.
 We have no idea what they will be like as adults.

-We have thousands of returning veterans from two wars, many of whom have PTSD or secondary trauma.
+We have thousands of returning veterans from two wars, many of whom have PTS or secondary trauma.
 The dirty secret is that many young people enter the armed forces already compromised.
 That is why they go in.
 I know.
 I have treated many of them.

 The divorce epidemic started in the 1970’s and damaged millions of children who are middle aged adults and younger today.

 Our inner cities are in a state of anomie.

 We are further damaging the mental health pool by importing millions of poor people with less resilience, and many from war torn countries.

 60% of Americans are popping one pill or another, 1 in 10 take an antidepressant.
 1 in 4 women over 45 is taking an antidepressant.
 Opioid abuse is epidemic.
 Pot use is way up.

 Americans are over-weight and unhealthy physically.
 Unhealthy people are at a far greater risk of developing mental health problems.

 1 in 10 gamers is addicted to video games.
 They cannot function in society.